jumperexchange/jumper-exchange/README.md

 ### packages/<other_folders>

 NOT EXISTING YET.
 Sub-apps of the transferto page.
-These componentized sub-apps will be resuable accross this project and could also be used in different external projects.
+These componentized sub-apps will be reusable across this project and could also be used in different external projects.